eccentricdevotion/TARDIS/food.md

 ### Bowl of custard

 The other part of the eleventh Doctor’s regeneration food, together they make fish custard!
-A shapeless recipe, custard is crafted with 1 bucket of milk, 1 egg, and 1 woooden bowl.
+A shapeless recipe, custard is crafted with 1 bucket of milk, 1 egg, and 1 wooden bowl.
 To see the recipe type:

     /tardisrecipe custard